jmccrae/yuzu/README.md

 Yuzu is a micro-framework for publishing linked data.
 The goal of yuzu is to provide a small code base from which it is possible to quickly publish linked data for a variety of purposes.
 Yuzu is intended to be customised for any purpose and as such has a small and easy-to-understand code base.
-In addition Yuzu is maintained in two languages: Python and Scale
+In addition Yuzu is maintained in two languages: Python and Scala

 Requirements
 ------------